Transfer Credit

 Step 1:

-Contact your previous college(s) and request official transcripts be sent to NSCC:
+Contact your previous college(s) and request official transcripts be sent directly to NSCC at the address below:

 North Shore Community College